tddstud10/tddstud10/README.md

   - √ v0.2.0.1 - fix annoyances
     - √ version number update - 3 places
     - √ additional logging
+  - v0.2.0.2 - fix crashes
+    - version number update - 3 places
+    - crash handlers in all engine entry points.
   - v0.3 - fix top annoyances

     - √ version number update - 3 places
+    - √ version downgrade to 4.0
+    - strongname disabled on machine
+    - Remove vision notes untill they are bit more ready
+    - integrage with omnisharp/sublime
+    - test start and test failure point markers
     - engine is always getting rebuilt
     - first time markers are not gettign shown
     - markers are getting created on the fly adn a new line is added
-    - version downgrade to 4.0
     - move svcs.cs and slnexn to fs and tdd them
     - single assembly for diagnostics stuff
     - instrumentation - [a] cannot crash [b] report as warnings [c] restore assembly